 When a person uses drugs even though they know it can harm them.

 A cancer that starts in the mucus-producing (glandular) cells that form part of the lining of internal organs.

 Silicone stick-on nipple.

-A treatment given with or shortly after the main treatment to enhance the main treatment’s effectiveness.
+A treatment given after the main treatment to lower the risk that the cancer will come back.